matrix-org/matrix-spec-proposals/specification/modules/sso_login.rst

    since they may not realise what is being asked of them, or the SSO system may even confirm the authentication automatically.

-   For example, the homeserver might serve a page with words to the effact of:
+   For example, the homeserver might serve a page with words to the effect of:

      A client is trying to remove a device from your account.
 To confirm this action, re-authenticate with single sign-on.
 If you did not expect this, your